babenkoivan/elastic-scout-driver-plus/docs/search-results.md

 # Search Results

-Whenever a search request is ready to be executed, you have several options:
+Whenever your search request is ready to be executed, you have several options:

 1. You can get raw results: